celery/celery/docs/userguide/tasks.rst

     The task decorator is available on your :class:`@Celery` application instance, if you don't know what this is then please read :ref:`first-steps`.

-    If you're using Django or are still using the "old" module based celery API, then you can import the task decorator like this:
+    If you're using Django or are still using the "old" module based Celery API, then you can import the task decorator like this:

     .. code-block:: python